bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

-machine instructions or parts of those instructions ("integer immediate value encodable in machine's particular format"), or abstract bundles of information with invariants or guarantees encoded in the type system ("load that I can sink", "instruciton that produces flags").
+machine instructions or parts of those instructions ("integer immediate value encodable in machine's particular format"), or abstract bundles of information with invariants or guarantees encoded in the type system ("load that I can sink", "instruction that produces flags").

 ISLE's other key departure from many other systems is its first-class